James Outman Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 22nd in MLB.
+- The Royals pitching staff is 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Royals have a 5.22 team ERA that ranks 28th across all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.20).

-- Royals pitchers combine to surrender 96 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Royals pitchers combine to allow 96 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- Lynch (1-3 with a 3.96 ERA and 24 strikeouts in 36 1/3 innings pitched) gets the start for the Royals, his seventh of the season.
+- Singer gets the start for the Royals, his 17th of the season.
+He is 4-7 with a 5.88 ERA and 70 strikeouts in 82 2/3 innings pitched.

-- The lefty last pitched on Sunday against the Tampa Bay Rays, when he went six innings, allowing one earned run while giving up six hits.
+- The righty last pitched on Wednesday against the Cleveland Guardians, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.